Kiyuma/Civilization-Overhaul-Pack/README.md

 My personal mod overhauls all five main civilizations (dwarves, elves, humans, goblins, and kobolds), giving each far more depth—and even making them playable—while still staying true to their vanilla counterparts.

 Originally, I intended this mod for the Steam version, but I completely forgot that you need the in-game mod uploader in the premium version, which I haven’t purchased.
-It should still work with the classic version, though
+So for now you will need to manually install the mod yourself.

 ---